sparrowsl/programming_languages_list/README.md

 # programming_languages_list

-A web scraper to scrape Wikipedia for the complete list of Programming Languages.
+A complete list of all programming languages based on the Wikipedia info.